cinchcast/Fiber/README.md

 Dog.prototype = new Animal();
 ```

 This forces the `Dog`'s prototype to be a new instance of `Animal`, which means that every `Dog` *constructor* instance will be an instance of `Animal`.
 Why do it like that?
 Recall that in JavaScript objects are produced by constructor functions.
-Therfore, by assigning `new constructor()` to the prototype, where *constructor* is a function, the JavaScript engine creates a new object with a link to inherit properties from the constructor.
+Therefore, by assigning `new constructor()` to the prototype, where *constructor* is a function, the JavaScript engine creates a new object with a link to inherit properties from the constructor.
 Additionally, it applies the constructor function to it, and returns the value returned by the constructor (if it does indeed return a value), which brings us to the next section.

 ##### Constructor property